jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.21 TributaryIdentifier

-Assigns a unique identifier to each tributary in a stream network.
+Assigns a unique identifier to each tributary in a stream network..

 *Parameters*: